wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) Unshift(item T) int` [#](collection.go#L113)
 * `collection.go:113:116` [#](collection.go#L113-L116)

-Unshift method appends one item to the beginning of the current collection,returning the new length of the collection.
+Unshift method appends one item to the beginning of the current collection, returning the new length of the collection.

 ```go
 package main